Duo Administration - Admin Panel OverviewLast Updated: February 22nd, 2024

 The Admin Panel dashboard gives you a snapshot of your organization's activity.

-The information shown first on the Dashboard lists the number of total endpoints (or 2FA devices, depending on your plan),users, applications, and telephony credits that exist in your account.
-We round very large quantities for the dashboard display, but you can click any of the numbers to see an exact count.
+When viewing the dashboard keep in mind that we round very large quantities for the dashboard display, but you can click any of the numbers to see an exact count.

 Manage or view different object types by clicking the links on the left side of the Admin Panel.
 You may be shown a subset of these links, depending on your assigned administrative role.